krishna102001/krishna-booking-app/README.md

 ## Getting Started

-1. Clone the repository and navigate to the backend directory:
+1. Clone the repository and navigate to the directory:

    ```bash
    git clone https://github.com/krishna102001/krishna-booking-app.git